altirllc/fastlane-chat-ui/README.md

 ## Getting started
 Our AmityChatUIKit include user interfaces to enable fast integration of standard Amity Chat features into new or existing applications.
-Our React Native UIKit supports integration with  **Expo**  providing you with a experience to seamlessly integrate chat features into your existing React Native Expo application.
+Our React Native UIKit supports integration with  **CLI**  providing you with a experience to seamlessly integrate chat features into your existing React Native CLI application.
 ### Try Sample app
 This repository also includes a built-in sample app which you can use to test your code while customizing it, or even explore our UIKit features with just a few installations!
-#### Run sample app with expo
+#### Run sample app with native iOS/Android
 Use yarn

 1. Install packages